 - 1. With faucet off, push filtered water button and record percentage of remaining usable filter life.
-When battery is changed, filter life indicator automatically resets to 100%.
-Record here - 2.
+When battery is changed, filter life indicator automatically resets to 100%. - 2.
 Remove pullout spout (19) from receptor (15) and tie a dishtowel around the hose to keep it from slipping back into the spout receptor. - 3.
 Disconnect the quarter turn connector (18) from spout by turning it counterclockwise one-quarter turn.
 The quarter turn connector will remain attached to the hose. - 4.
 Remove filter cover by lifting up and away from main spout assembly.
 Remove filter cartridge from main spout assembly by lifting from the inlet tube, using same up and away motion.
 NOTE: Excess water may dribble from cartridge and valving.
 Dry pullout spout with towel to prevent electronics from becoming wet. - 5.
 With large flat screwdriver or dime, unscrew (counterclockwise) and remove filter outlet nut (21). - 6.
 With Phillips screwdriver unscrew (counterclockwise) and remove two short lower housing screws.
 Carefully remove lower housing cover. - 7.
 Unscrew (counterclockwise) and remove three upper housing screws.
 Carefully lift upper housing cover off of wand appliance leaving rubber button covers in place. - 8.
 Battery should now be exposed on upper side of spout.
-Remove old battery from battery compartment and dispose of properly. - 9.
-Install new 2032 battery with positive side up.
-When battery is properly installed, filter life indicator will light momentarily.
-Activate electronic indicator by pressing filtered water button to ensure proper battery installation.
-Display should be visible. - 10.
-Reinstall upper housing cover by carefully aligning over button covers.
+Remove old battery from battery compartment and dispose of properly. - (1)Indicator Filtered wat Button Filter Cover (5 & 14)(6 & 13)(6 & 12)Open Housing Screws Long Screw (7 & 11)(7 & 10)